scala notes

 `trait Doubling extends IntQueue {

-abstract override` (only used for traits) means that the trait must be mixed into some class that has a concrete definition ot the method. - traits as stackable modifications
+}abstract override def put(x: Int) { super.put(2*x) }</pre>supercall is dynamically bound, it will work so long as the trait is mixed in _after_ another trait or class that gives a concrete definition to the method.abstract override` (only used for traits) means that the trait must be mixed into some class that has a concrete definition ot the method. - traits as stackable modifications

 val queue = (new BasicIntQueue with Filtering with Incrementing)

-call, use linearization!4.
+traits further to the right take effect first. when determine thesupercall, use linearization!4.
 If it might be reused in multiple, unrelated classes, use trait;

 if you want to inherit from it in Java code, use abstract class;